jimitrawal/jimitrawal/README.md

-- 👋 Hi, I’m @jimitrawal
+-  Hi, I’m @jimitrawal
-- 🌱 I’m currently learning CS
+-  I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on any further projects
+-  I would be happy to collaborate on any further projects, feel free to approach

 <!---